 It is perhaps worthwhile to review what is known about influenza.

-1) The disease influenza, the gasping oppression, is a disease that has been plaguing humans for about 500 years.
-It is a predominantly respiratory infection, causing a protracted cough with fevers and myalgias.
+- The disease influenza, the gasping oppression, is a disease that has been plaguing humans for about 500 years.
+It is a predominantly respiratory infection, causing a protracted cough with fever and myalgia.
 The term flu is used loosely to cover almost any febrile illness, and I remain uncertain as to what a stomach flu might be.
 I tend towards the picky side; flu is due to the influenza virus.
 There are many viri that can cause a flu like illness, but only the influenza virus causes the flu.

-Eight) (When I use the ’8′ and the ‘)’ I get a happy face like this 8) ) The benefit of the vaccine extends beyond prevention of flu.
+- The benefit of the vaccine extends beyond prevention of flu.
 Of course, if you don’t get influenza, you cannot spread it to others.
 If you do not get influenza, then, of course you can’t die of its complications, like pneumonia and heart attack.
-Influenza vaccination could potentially reduce the occurrence of sudden death, AMI, and stroke by 50%.
+Influenza vaccination could potentially reduce the occurrence of sudden death, acute myocardial infarct, and stroke by 50%.
 Babies born to vaccinated mothers have fewer cases of influenza.
-Vaccinated mothers are less like to have have stillborn or small babies.
+Vaccinated mothers are less like to have stillborn or small babies.
 Not getting influenza or being vaccinated against flu has many short term and long term benefits.

 Patient Story: Spreading the Flu 4-2012